mspaintmsi/superUser/BUILD_INSTRUCTIONS.md

 When done, close the __MSYS2 UCRT64__ terminal.

-To build the 64-bit executables, open the __MSYS2 MINGW64__ terminal and run:
+To build the 64-bit Intel/AMD executables, open the __MSYS2 MINGW64__ terminal and run:

 	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the 64-bit executables are created.

-To build the 32-bit executables, open the __MSYS2 MINGW32__ terminal and run:
+To build the 32-bit Intel/AMD executables, open the __MSYS2 MINGW32__ terminal and run:

 	cd /c/Users/$USER/Desktop/superUser 	# (or wherever you put the source to) make

-If successful, the 32-bit executables are created.

-It is also possible to use the __CLANG64__ environment, which have a newer compiler that builds smaller executables (24 KB instead of 27 KB).
+It is also possible to use the __CLANG64__ environment, which have a newer compiler that builds smaller 64-bit executables (24 KB instead of 27 KB).
 To do this, you will need to install the appropriate package as above (`mingw-w64-clang-x86_64-gcc-compat`).
 The generated executables require the UCRT dll to run (included in Windows 10 or